"You cannot help anyone - you can only serve."

 Sherrill Prideaux Smith, CYT, RYT 200, Curvy Yoga Certified

-studios.
-Sherrill’s student-centered classes offer a safe space to manage life’s challenges and relieve stress, while allowing healing of
+schools, and yoga studios.
+Sherrill’s student-centered classes offer a safe space to manage life’s challenges and relieve stress, while allowing healing of the

 Shaila Parthasarathi MBA, 500 RYT